Goodbye Mike – one year further on.

 So where is Bongo Mike?
 Well I’m recording this in September 2021, and the sad fact is that Bongo Mike passed away in June last year 2020.

 It’s taken me this long to get used to it, but you get over these things because you have to.
 Of course, a friendship and artistic partnership of the best part of fifty years doesn’t just vanish from your mind overnight; but now I’ve started busking again, I’m by myself, and I’ve had to work out a new act.
 I’m accustomed to having percussion going on with me as I’m playing the guitar, so I arrived at the conclusion that I should now provide it myself with a bass drum and foot-pedal, turning myself for the purpose of street playing into a one man band.
+Oh by the way, the wheel chair which you might notice folded away in the background is one I got hold of to ferry Mike around in his last few years, and which has come in very handy to cart around the bass drum on buses and trains in London!
+It’s like a part of Mike is still with me.

 When I first came to London in the 70’s there were several one man bands operating in the street.
 I think it was the success of Don Partridge, who genuinely started his career as a busker and had a couple of hit records in the late 60’s as a one man band, that inspired others in London to try it as well.
 I knew Scotty and Herman the German, and there were others.